Allegheny County Cracks Down on Charitable Tax Exempt Properties

 - The controversy revolving around the city’s decision to challenge the tax exempt status of UPMC properties with the Allegheny County assessment; and

 - The other property owners impacted by this tax exemption challenge.

 Each topic is discussed below.

-To be considered a “purely public charity”, and ultimately qualify as a tax exempt property, the institution owning the property must prove each of the following:
+To be considered a “purely public charity”, and ultimately qualify as a tax exempt property after an Allegheny County assessment, the institution owning the property must prove each of the following:

 - Advance a charitable purpose;